What Is Quorum Scheduling? The Concept That Fixes D&D Group Chaos

 The Problem With Standard Overlap Scheduling

-Standard overlap scheduling cannot answer the question your group actually needs answered: "Which dates have enough players to be worth doing?"
+Standard overlap scheduling can't answer the question your group actually needs answered: "Which dates have enough players to be worth doing?"

 What Quorum Scheduling Does Differently

-The organizer sets a quorum — a minimum player count.
+The organizer sets a quorum.
 Players vote on candidate dates.
 The scheduler counts votes against the quorum and classifies each date:

 - Viable — quorum met (enough hard yeses, or yeses + if-neededs)

-- Borderline — close to quorum, worth noting
+- Borderline — close to quorum, worth a second look

 - Not viable — below threshold regardless of who else responds

-The result is not just "here's when people are free" but "here are the dates where the game can actually happen."
+The result isn't "here's when people are free" — it's "here are the dates where the game can actually happen."

 The Three-State Vote